BumblebeeBat/FlyingFox/README.md

 *Rate of coin creation adjusts to match demand

-Code of conduct, development guidelines: Submit pull requests.
+---Code of conduct, development guidelines: Submit pull requests.
 If I like your code, and it passes tests, I will accept it.
 Feel free to ask me questions or make github issues.

+---Installing

 Flying Fox has an executable version for 64 bit linux.
 You can get it here: https://github.com/BumblebeeBat/FFLinuxExecutable64